 At that time, you will be told what documentation you must supply with your distribution form.
 Your form is not complete until all necessary documentation is supplied.
 Once the necessary documentation is received, you can expect payment in two to three weeks.

-The Trustees can recover any payments made in reliance on a false statement or any overpayments from the Plan.
+The Trustees can recover any payments made in reliance on a false statement.